-In the eight years since Target Ovarian Cancer's medical research programme was set up we have funded nearly £1.25 million in projects across the UK.
+In the seven years since Target Ovarian Cancer's medical research programme was set up we have funded nearly £1.25 million in projects across the UK.
 Our programme is designed to benefit the most women in the shortest time frame, and has made several important contributions to current research, providing direct benefits for women with ovarian cancer.
 Here's a round-up of what our projects have achieved so far.

 Our research helped develop a new protocol for genetic testing in ovarian cancer, which is being rolled out to the benefit of women and their families across the UK.

 Dr Marc Tischkowitz’s landmark clinical study at the University of Cambridge aimed to ensure appropriate genetic counselling both before and after testing for BRCA gene mutations.